Author(s): Jack Purdy, Director of Business Development - Messari Protocol Services

-We’re proposing $25,000 in stablecoins upfront and then $25,000 at the beginning of the next 3 quarters (Apr.
-1, July 1, Oct 1).
+We’re proposing $26,250 in POKT at the beginning of the first quarter to be reported on (Apr 1) and then $26,250 in POKT at the beginning of the next 3 quarters (July 1, Oct 1, Jan 1).
 The amount is fixed in USD therefore the amount of POKT from the treasury will be determined based on the prevailing market rate on the day of payment.

 Investor relations are a critical function of any organization whether its a traditional company or a DAO.
 Hiring in-house to perform these functions would be significantly more expensive (and wouldnt have the distribution) but Messari is able to achieve economies of scale having done this type of reporting for ~40 projects.

 Other DAOs are investing substantial resources into these services with examples including: